leduckhai/S-Chain/architectures/Exgra-Med/README.md

 - [LLaVA-Med Repository](https://github.com/microsoft/LLaVA-Med)

 ### Usage
-To run the model settings on our dataset, first check this [link](https://huggingface.co/datasets/leduckhai/S-Chain/tree/main/English) to download two ``.json`` dataset files for training and testing and put into folder ``./data`` and gather all image files in parquet files in that link into ``./images`` folder and put this folder into folder ``./data``, then check running files in folder bashscript.
+To run the model settings on our dataset, first check this [link](https://huggingface.co/datasets/leduckhai/S-Chain/tree/main/English) to download two ``.json`` dataset files (Cot without RAG settings) for training and testing and put into folder ``./data`` and gather all image files in parquet files in that link into ``./images`` folder and put this folder into folder ``./data``, then check running files in folder bashscript.
 Next, download the Exgra-Med weight from [link](https://exgra-med.github.io/) and put into ``models`` folder before running.
 Because the Exgra-Med and LLaVA-Med use the same codebase for finetuning, you can change variables ``model_name_or_path`` (for original weight) and ``version`` (for version running) in running ``.sh`` scripts to finetune LLaVA-Med on this dataset.
 The checkpoint for LLaVA-Med can be also downloaded in this [link](https://exgra-med.github.io/).

 In these files in ``bashscript`` folder, we can change settings.
 ```Shell